svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/get-started.md

     ...
 ```

-It is recommended to keep these values empty and let Docker use ephemeral ports for minimal hassle.
-However, if it is required to provide a explicit port, then make sure all such port values for all instances are unique.
-Also, make sure no other external services are running on these ports.
+Intel recommends to keep these values empty and let the Docker engine use ephemeral ports for minimal hassle.
+However, if you need to provide an explicit port, ensure port values for all instances are unique.
+Also, ensure no other external services are running on these ports.